dereuromark/cakephp-geo/docs/Helper/GoogleMap.md

 Required (global) configs (as of 2016) are:
 - key

-You can easily configure this globally using Configure (e.g. config_local.php):
+You can easily configure this globally using Configure (e.g. src/app.php):
 ```
 	'GoogleMap' => [
 		'key' => 'your-api-key-here',